LudovicEspeel/course-object-oriented-programming-with-cpp/docs/a-introductory/02-hello-world/README.md

 Notice that the **statement ends with a semicolon** `;`.
 This character marks the end of the statement (that is why it is called the **statement terminator**).
 All C++ statements must end with a semicolon character.
 One of the most common syntax errors in C++ is forgetting to end a statement with a semicolon.

-::: insight Key Insight - Statement
+::: insight Key insight - Statement
 A statement is an expression that expresses some action to be carried out.
 This will not always be visual output.
 The statements specify the actual behavior of the application.
 Statements are executed in the same order that they appear.
 In C++ all statements must end with a `;`, the statement terminator.
 :::